viveks91/foodiebuddy/README.md

   - Upcoming reservations
   - New emails
 + Email service
-  - Send an email to a person
+  - Send emails to people
-  - Get emails from other people
+  - Get emails from people
 + Restaurant Search (Powered by __Yelp__)
   - Make reservation at any restaurant
   - Restaurant details, such as phone, address, etc
   - Write review for a restaurant / Add to favorites
-  - Check reviews by others
+  - Check reviews about the restaurant
 + Search people
+  - Follow people
 + Keep tabs on your reservations (additional notifications on upcoming reservations)
 + Keep a list of favorite restaurants for easier access
 + Check your followers and people you are following

-# More for nerds
+## More for nerds

 +	Web Host: __Openshift__
 +	Database: __Mongo__